recall704/celery-zh-with-en/routing.md

 )
 ```

-You can also specify the queue at runtime with the queue argument to apply_async:
+You can also specify the queue at runtime with the `queue` argument to `apply_async`:

 ```
 >>> from proj.tasks import add